Gargar77/CleanTrac/README.md

 # README

 This app is currently in development.
-A janitorial management app that helps small to medium sized cleaning companies have organize their accounts and facilitate communications between workers, all in a user-friendly web app.
+A janitorial management app that helps small to medium sized cleaning companies organize their accounts and facilitate communications between workers, all in a user-friendly web app.

 The main reason I decided to develop this app, was based on my previous expereince owning a small janitorial company with 10 employees.
 Even with such a small amount of employees, there were still difficulties when it came to communicating specific account changes or request to my team.